debriefff/AES/README.md

 The second way is to run *main.py* which provides a shy CLI-interface.
 Just run it and follow the instructions.

 ##Author
-If you want smth to say - feel free to contact me
+If you want give me feedback - feel free to contact